 Management welcomed the information in the report put in place an action plan to address all issues raised.
-Resources were identified to perform

 Resources were identified to perform additional work to review the extent of this issue and the impact on the void (or 're-let') period.
 The average void period was recalculated to determine the overall effect of this on reported data.